apache/cordova-cli/doc/readme.md

 | Option     | Description
 |------------|------------------
 | `<platform> [..]` | Platform name(s) to prepare.
 If not specified, all platforms are built.
-|--browserify | Compile plugin JS at build time using browserify instead of runtime.

 ## cordova compile command